 Big Mistakes to Avoid When Selling a Business

+There are big mistakes to avoid when selling a business.
 Everyday small business owners make drastic mistakes when selling their business and lose thousands of dollars in the process.
 All their hard work and long-term investment goes down the drain.
-As entrepreneurs they had once dreamed of owning their own business and building it to success.
-They then plan to reap the rewards in the form of a successful business sale.
+As an entrepreneur, the dream is owning your own business and building it to success.
+The plan is then to reap the rewards in the form of a successful business sale.
 Sounds like a great plan!
 But, making the sale is not as easy as it may appear.

 As an entrepreneur, I have built and sold six businesses including a car rental company, two mini-storage facilities and three retail stores.
 Now as an international professional speaker and business consultant, I help other small business owners achieve this same success.
 Here are my five tips to help you avoid business sale pitfalls, disappointment and lost money.